Design Management and Strategy (MA)

 Successful companies manage design in order to strengthen brand identities, fend off low-cost competition, reap the benefits of new technologies, renew connections to the customer, and foster a culture of innovation.
 More companies are looking to design managers for leadership in coping with rapid change.
 That leadership comes in the form of new innovation strategies and ways of producing fitter, more customer-relevant offerings.

-The Master’s student in the Design Management concentration should evidence an advanced ability to problem solve, work on teams, manage processes, communicate clearly, and produce excellent goal directed outcomes.
+The Master’s student in the Design Management concentration should evidence an advanced ability to problem solve, work in teams, manage processes, communicate clearly, and produce excellent goal-directed outcomes.
 The holder of the Master’s degree will have completed at least 31 credit hours of coursework, a thesis that documents independent discovery and research, and will have passed an oral examination on the outcomes of that work.

 1. Speech at the opening reception of the London Design Festival, National Gallery, London, 19 September 2005.

 2. Kelly, David, "18 Views On the Definition of Design Management,” Design Management Journal, Summer 1998, P. 14.